juicedata/juicefs-csi-driver/docs/en/troubleshooting.md

 You can also use the [diagnosis script](https://github.com/juicedata/juicefs-csi-driver/blob/master/scripts/diagnose.sh) to collect logs and related information.

-1. Download the diagnosis script to the node which can exec kubectl.
+1. Download the diagnosis script to the node which can exec `kubectl`.

    ```shell
    wget https://raw.githubusercontent.com/juicedata/juicefs-csi-driver/master/scripts/diagnose.sh